 This module teaches students how to prepare outstanding journal club presentations.
 It provides students with the opportunity to present and participate in a journal club and practise their oral critical appraisal skills, as well as acquiring greater understanding of scientific concepts and keeping up-to-date with new findings.

 This module provides training and experience in writing concise and critical scientific reviews.

 All students aiming for the MSc qualification undertake a research project and submit a dissertation.

 The fee structure for short courses is different to that for registered students and details may be obtained upon enquiry to the programme administrator.
 Also contact the programme administrator for information regarding the timing of each module.

 Full-time students register for an MSc that will be awarded after the successful completion of modules worth 240 credits, including a research project.
 Alternatively, you can be awarded a Postgraduate Certificate (60 credits) or a Postgraduate Diploma (120 credits).

 You may also attend modules on a one-off basis to update your knowledge in a particular area.

-Each taught module will be assessed by examination and / or coursework.
-This may take the form of essays, data analysis, practical reports or multiple choice questions.
+Each taught module will be assessed by examination and/or coursework.
+This may take the form of essays, data analysis, presentations, debates, practical reports or multiple choice questions.

 The full-time MSc Medical Microbiology (EuroMasters) programme leads to the award of European Master of Science and will provide advanced training in medical microbiology.
 The programme has been designed to increase your scientific understanding of medical microbiology, to develop critical and analytical skills such that you may identify problems, formulate hypotheses, design experiments, acquire and interpret data, and draw conclusions.
 Upon successful completion of the programme, you will have a greater depth of knowledge of medical microbiology and will have developed management and research skills which will enhance your professional activities.